danielsobrado/CCDAK-Exam-Questions/Broker/Questions3.md

 **Answer:** B

 **Explanation:**
-When you set both `log.retention.ms` and `log.retention.minutes` configurations in Kafka, the smaller value will take precedence.
-Kafka uses the smallest value among the retention configurations to determine the retention period for log segments.
-If `log.retention.ms` is set to a smaller value than `log.retention.minutes` (after converting minutes to milliseconds), Kafka will use the value specified in `log.retention.ms` as the retention period.
-Similarly, if `log.retention.minutes` is set to a smaller value, Kafka will use that value.
-This allows for flexibility in specifying the retention period using different units of time, while ensuring that the most restrictive value is applied.
+When you set both `log.retention.ms` and `log.retention.minutes` configurations in Kafka, the smaller unit value (milliseconds) will take precedence based on Kafka's unit-based precedence order.
+Kafka uses a precedence hierarchy where configurations with smaller time units override those with larger time units, regardless of their actual values.

+The precedence order is:
+1. `log.retention.ms` (highest precedence)
+2. `log.retention.minutes` (secondary precedence)
+3. `log.retention.hours` (tertiary precedence)

+This means that if `log.retention.ms` is configured, Kafka will use that value and ignore any settings for `log.retention.minutes` or `log.retention.hours`.
+This design allows for precise control while maintaining a clear hierarchy of configuration precedence.